aporeto-inc/gaia/doc/documentation.md

 ##### `GET /filepaths`

-Retrieves the list of file path.
+Retrieves the list of file paths.

 Parameters: